OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 2. Implement the strategy.
 3. Initialize and run the simulator with our prepared market data and our strategy.

 We'll work through each of these steps below.
 We've already introduced the concept of market making simulation above.
 In particular, we described the need for market data, order management and fill simulation components.
 In this example, we'll make all these concepts concrete by introducing code to create and simulate an actual market making strategy.
 We'll begin by describing the structure of our simulation code.
+As with our other examples, you can follow along by downloading the [Jupyter Notebook](code/book/Example_16_Testing_Market_Making_Strategies.ipynb).

 We test our market making strategies by implementing a simple [discrete-event simulator](https://en.wikipedia.org/wiki/Discrete_event_simulation).
 In a discrete-event simulation, behavior is represented by a sequence of events which reflect activity such as trades, orders, the availability of new market data, etc.  Each event occurs at a specified virtual time, and events are processed in virtual time order.
 Participants in the simulation typically wait for specific events to occur, which are then processed, often resulting in the generation of new events.
 There are many open source simulation frameworks available online.
 We've chosen to implement our simulation using [SimPy](https://simpy.readthedocs.io/), which is a Python framework that makes use of [generators](https://docs.python.org/3/glossary.html#term-generator) to implement processes which wait for, then process, simulation events.